A SIMPLE GUIDE TO HOME LOAN JARGON

 The transfer of a mortgage from one person to another.

-These loans may be passed on from a seller of a home to the purchaser.
-The purchaser “assumes” all outstanding payments.
+These loans may be passed on from a seller of a home to the buyer.
+The buyer “assumes” all outstanding payments.

-A provision in an assumable mortgage that allows a purchaser to assume responsibility for the mortgage from the seller.
-The loan does not need to be paid in full by the original borrower upon sale or transfer of the home.
+A provision in an assumable mortgage that allows a buyer to assume responsibility for the mortgage from the seller.
+The loan does not need to be paid in full by the original borrower upon sale or transfer of the property.

 The fee paid to a lender (usually by the purchaser of real property) resulting from the assumption of an existing mortgage.